 While contracting work doesn't have the exact same requirements as the federal system, the process can also take a while.
 Some of the jobs that you find listed may not actually be won yet.
 They could be positions that are part of a proposal and the firm may choose to hire you only if they win the contract.

 Here's the bottom line: This sector, whether strictly federal positions or contracting, requires some research, diligence and patience.
 Check out the resources above, make sure your resume meets the requirements and I wish you the best of luck.
-Please don't hesitate to write again if you have more questions.

 Keep Up with the Ins and Outs of Military Life